Chief of Police: David M. Livingstone

 What Will I Need?

 Time!
-The CERT Academy occurs over six 3-hour sessions and one 8-hour session for a total of seven sessions.
+The CERT Academy is presented in six weekly 3-hour sessions and one 8-hour session on the final class date for a total of seven sessions.
 Attendance at all seven sessions is required for graduation privileges and receipt of your certificate of completion.

 Materials!
 Students are encouraged to wear comfortable clothes, sturdy shoes (no open toes) and bring a sack lunch to the Saturday session.
 All other supplies will be provided.
 Most importantly...bring a good attitude, enthusiasm and willingness to learn and help others!